 Contract Metadata is structured information about a contract stored against the contract record.
 Typical contract metadata includes data points like counter-party name, contract type, expiry/renewal date, jurisdiction, governing law, etc. You could search through an entire contract database with the help of metadata.
 Contract performance can also be tracked over time via data points.

 That being said, Excel still has many limitations.
 For starters, Excel is a generic tool that is designed to store data.
 It is not something that is built for lawyers or your legal team.
-So any and all customizations or tweaks you make will have to be done manually.
+So, any customizations or tweaks you make will have to be done manually.

 Interaction with the main contract also becomes challenging.
-Since the contract is stored in another place and data points and reminders are set up via Excel, you have to go back and forth between the two.
-This is extremely time consuming and error prone.
+Since the contract is stored in another place and data points and reminders are set up via Excel, you must go back and forth between the two.
+This is extremely time-consuming and error prone.

 #4 Setting Up Notifications and Reminders